Things to do in Chiang Mai

 Bhubing Palace

 The royal winter palace of Bhubing has beautiful, regal structures and extravagantly landscaped gardens for visitors to take in.
-The palace may not be entered but the gardens can be explored when the Thai royal family is not in residence.
+The palace may not be entered but the gardens can be explored when the Thai royal family isn't in residence.
 The gardens of Bhubing Palace are known for their stunning roses, and are home to a variety of bird and insect life.
 Visitors can walk up to the Queen's water fountain and find some shade under a pagoda.
-There is a strict dress code that must be adhered to when visiting this royal site, including a ban on shorts and dresses that show the shoulders.
+There's a strict dress code that must be adhered to when visiting this royal site, including a ban on shorts and dresses that show the shoulders.

 Queen Sirikit Botanic Garden